Directorate of Science and Technology: Further changes

-While the organizational structure of DS&T is structured around an expertise agenda, meaning employees are placed into one of the four departments based on their previous knowledge and future aspirations, this directorate can be more easily understood by dividing it into two functionalities.
-The first is the processing and analysis of collected information, and second is the future advances and innovations in technology.
+While DS&T's organizational structure is based on an expertise agenda, meaning employees are placed into one of the four departments based on their previous knowledge and future aspirations, this directorate can be more easily understood by dividing it into two functionalities.
+The first is the processing and analysis of collected information, and the second is future technological advances and innovations.

 Projects

 Purpose

-The DS&T is one of five directorates within the CIA, with the other four being: administration, analysis, operations, and digital innovation.
-DS&T plays a special role in the CIA since it provides a wide-range of data and intelligence to all other directorates.
-From here, the various other directorates are able to take this information, analyze it, and effectively procure it to their needs.
+DS&T is one of five directorates within the CIA, with the other four being administration, analysis, operations, and digital innovation.
+DS&T plays a special role in the CIA since it provides a wide range of data and intelligence to all other directorates.
+From here, the various other directorates can take this information, analyze it, and effectively procure it for their needs.

-DS&T has morphed into a vastly elaborate directorate since its original inception in 1948.
+DS&T has morphed into a vastly elaborate directorate since its inception in 1948.
 This can be primarily due to the increasing data dependency many countries and societies are beginning to turn towards.
-The volume of intelligence that is sifted through in order to find what is needed, can be quite cumbersome.
-To help with this data-overload, DS&T has grown into a major player within the CIA.
-Many DS&T employees have done an excellent job in providing reliable and accurate information, which has helped to squander negative outcomes within traumatic worldwide events.
+The volume of intelligence sifting through to find what is needed can be cumbersome.
+To help with this data overload, DS&T has grown into a major player within the CIA.
+Many DS&T employees have provided reliable and accurate information, which has helped to squander negative outcomes within traumatic worldwide events.